-The East African countries have the intention to cooperate more closely in the area of tourism.
-These intentions were the reason for the introduction of the East African Tourist Visa, allowing travellers to visit Kenya, Rwanda and Uganda.
-At this time, Tanzania is not keen on the idea of extending the joint visa.
+For quite some time, the East African countries have the intention to cooperate more closely in the area of tourism.
+This was the reason for the introduction of the East African Tourist Visa, allowing travellers to visit Kenya, Rwanda and Uganda.
+Currently, Tanzania is not keen on the idea of extending the joint visa.

 Travel destinations in East Africa

 The region is especially well-known for the safaris in countries like Kenya and Tanzania, where visitors can admire the ‘Big Five’ in the wilderness.
 There are also many other ways to get to know the unique nature in this region, besides the well-known safaris.
 Another popular activity is climbing Mount Kilimanjaro, Africa’s highest mountain.
-Furthermore, Uganda, Rwanda and the Democratic Republic of Congo are the only places in the world where you can observe Mountain gorillas during a trek in the wilderness.
+Furthermore, Uganda, Rwanda and the Democratic Republic of Congo are the only places in the world where you can observe mountain gorillas during a trek in the wilderness.
 Last but not least, the region also has plenty of beautiful sandy beaches, for example in Malindi in Kenya or on the island Zanzibar in Tanzania.

 East African visa